HJandu/credit-risk-classification/report-template.md

 ## <ins>Summary</ins>
-The Logistic Regression model fitted with OverSampled data (model 2) performed a lot better than the model fitted with Imbalanced data due to the data being balanced and generating a higher accuracy score and a higher recall, indicating that the model will make extremely fewer mistakes when classifying non-healthy loans.
+The Logistic Regression model fitted with OverSampled data (model 2) performed a lot better than the model fitted with Imbalanced data due to the data being balanced and generating a higher accuracy score and a higher recall, indicating that the model will make extremely fewer mistakes when classifying non-healthy (high-risk (1)) loans.

 The balanced accuracy score is improved using the resampled (oversampling) process from 0.95 to 0.99.
 It is important to predict the high-risks (1), as lenders do not want to loan out money to those who will struggle to pay it back.
 In this case I would recommend using model 2.